 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which changes certain disclosure requirements, including those related to Level 3 fair value measurements.
 The standard will be effective for annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted.
-The Company is evaluating the impact of the adoption on its disclosures.
+The Company does not expect the adoption of this standard to have a material impact on its disclosures.

-In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350), which simplifies the accounting for goodwill impairment.
-The guidance removes step two of the goodwill impairment test, which requires a hypothetical purchase price allocation.
+In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which simplifies the accounting for goodwill impairment.
+The guidance removes step two of the goodwill impairment test, which requires a hypothetical purchase price allocation to measure the amount of a goodwill impairment.
 A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 Entities will continue to have the option to perform a qualitative assessment to determine if a quantitative impairment test is necessary.
 The standard will be applied prospectively, and will be effective for annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted.
-The Company is evaluating the impact of the adoption on its annual goodwill impairment test.
+The Company will continue to perform the qualitative assessment on its goodwill impairment test and does not expect the adoption of this standard to have a material impact.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), which introduces a model based on expected losses to estimate credit losses for most financial assets and certain other instruments.
-In addition, for available-for-sale debt securities with unrealized losses, the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
-The standard will be effective for annual reporting periods beginning after December 15, 2019, with early adoption permitted for annual reporting periods beginning after December 15, 2018.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which introduces a model based on expected losses to estimate credit losses for financial assets held at amortized cost.
+In addition, for available-for-sale debt securities, the standard eliminates the concept of other-than-temporary impairment and entities will be required to recognize an allowance for credit losses rather than reductions in the amortized cost of the securities.
+The standard will be effective for annual reporting periods beginning after December 15, 2019.
 Entities will apply the standard by recording a cumulative-effect adjustment to retained earnings.
-The Company is evaluating the impact of the adoption on its consolidated financial position, results of operations, cash flows and disclosures.
+The effect of the standard on the Company's available-for-sale debt securities will largely depend on the composition of the investment portfolio, the financial condition of the issuers, the credit quality and expected collectability of the securities, and economic conditions.
+The Company does not expect the standard to have a material impact on its consolidated financial statements at the time of adoption.